cloudmesh/cloudmesh-manual/docs/_sources/projects/project-compute.rst.txt

 Cloudmesh Compute
 =================

--  This project can also be taken as independent study or as part of the Cloud Engineering class
+-  This project can also be taken as an independent study or as part of the Cloud Engineering class

 Goals
 -----

-In this project you will be developing a features related to completing and simplifying the compute interface to an existing cloud.
+In this project, you will be developing features related to completing and simplifying the compute interface to an existing cloud.
 You will also benchmark the clouds while comparing the computations on similar operating systems that are deployed on different clouds.